5 Reasons Blogging Might Not Be For You

 For people with the desire and ability, I strongly recommend starting a blog for all kinds of reasons.

 I started blogging in 2009 to explore my creativity and share stories about wanting more than money and status out of life.

 Ever since I started this blog, amazing things have happened.
-I’ve made countless awesome new friends, built a business, discovered creativity I didn’t know I had, and have supported myself in a way that lets me travel the world.
+I’ve made countless awesome new friends, built a business, discovered creativity I didn’t know I had, and have supported myself in a way that lets me travel the world and work from anywhere.

-I’ve even received job offers (and politely said no thanks to them :) ), business offers, strange and wonderful gifts in the mail and countless emails from readers that lift me up, make me think, and make me thankful every day for being able to share my voice and help people through blogging.
+I’ve even received job offers (and politely said “no thanks” to each 🙂 ), business offers, strange and wonderful gifts in the mail and countless emails from readers that lift me up, make me think, and make me thankful every day for being able to share my voice and help people through writing.

 When I think back over the amazing changes I’ve gone through over the past three years, blogging is at the center of what has enabled those changes.

 I’ve been a fortunate blogger, and many of my friends have as well.

 I have watched friends and peers do amazing things with blogging, and I’ve helped hundreds of other people start blogs through my courses and one-on-one consulting.